lucaslui/portal-iot-tpm-backend/readme.md

 -   📥 Submit PRs to help solve issues or add features
 -   ✋ Influence the future of API with feature requests

-And make sure to read the [CONTRIBUTING](./contributing.md) guide before making a pull request.
+And make sure to read the [contributing guide](./contributing.md) before making a pull request.

 <h2 id="license"> 📝 License </h2>

 This project is [GPL 3.0](https://www.gnu.org/licenses/) licensed.
-See the [LICENSE](./license) for more information.
+See the [license](./license) for more information.

 <h2 id="author"> 👤 Author </h2>